Anyone who has been on a motorcycle in or around New York understands the dangers involved.

 While riding a motorcycle is a preferred method of getting from one place to another for many people, it’s important to understand the safety rules.

-A rider’s failure to follow New York motorcycle laws can put their life on the line.
+A rider’s failure to follow motorcycle laws in New York can put their life on the line.

 Additionally, failing to follow New York State motorcycle laws may impact an injured rider’s ability to recover compensation through an accident lawsuit.